Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 \paragraph{Scale factor observables.} Before closing this section, we would like to emphasize that the cosmological equations obtained at the level of background and perturbations do not depend on the fact that we choose the $3$-volume to encode the (scalar, isotropic) geometric information.
 In fact, due to homogeneity and isotropy at the level of the background condensate, one could heuristically consider some geometric observable $\mathcal{O}$ whose expectation value is associated to $\abs{\slrcw}^2$ at the background level and which would classically be interpreted as an appropriate power of the scale factor: $\left\langle\mathcal{O}\right\rangle\sim a^d$.
-Examples other than the volume would be length for $d=1$ or area for $d=2$.\footnote{Since for a $4$-dimensional GFT, the one-particle Hilbert spaces are naturally associated to tetrahedra, the definition of geometric operators other than the volume is obscured.
-Thus, the following discussion is to be understood heuristically.} Re-iterating the same derivation as above but now with general $d$, the relation of $\mu_+$ and $\mathcal{H}$ is given by
+Examples other than the volume would be length for $d=1$ or area for $d=2$, {although we remark that here we do not attempt to provide a rigorous definition for these operators, but rather to offer heuristic insights based on their collective nature (i.e.\ their properties as second quantized GFT operators).} Re-iterating the same derivation as above but now with general $d$, the relation of $\mu_+$ and $\Hubble$ is given by

 At the perturbed level, the GFT equations would show exactly the same behavior as for the volume, namely

 Perturbations of the classical quantity, $\delta \mathcal{O}_\GR,$ would instead be described by